jasonrowsell/CV/README.md

 I am a driven and energetic Full Stack Junior Developer, seeking for a role where I can develop upon my programming skills and knowledge.

 After being given a GameBoy as a child, I became hooked on technology.
 From writing 'Hello, world' in C, to -insert most recent proj-, computers and programming have developed into a passion.
 Having completed two years as a Fashion Design student, my design skills felt better suited in tech.
 I enjoy the challenge of problem solving, and wanted to strengthen this skill whilst being engaged creatively.
-Software development provides me with the perfect opportunity to embrace these challenges.
+Software development provides me with the perfect opportunity to embrace such challenges.

 As a current student at <a href="http://www.makersacademy.com/">Makers Academy</a>, my understanding of software development has grown from the fundamental concepts to being able to..